 The modification proposes bord and pillar mining of the Kayuga coal seam (as an alternative to the approved longwall mining activities) and changes to the method of transferring coal to the train loadout facility.
-The modification also seeks to extend the period of approval by 5 years (until 5 December 2027).
-The proposed bord and pillar mining will consist of only first workings.
-The modification will not increase the mining footprint.
-The modification will not alter the approved mining activities in the other coal seams.
+The modification seeks to extend the period of approval by 5 years (until 5 December 2027) and provide an additional method of mining and coal clearance for the mine.